Validation

 $schema = new RequestSchema('schema://requests/contact.yaml');

 Notice that we've used the schema:// stream wrapper, rather than having to hardcode an absolute file path.
-This allows UserFrosting to automatically scan the schema/ subdirectories of each loaded Sprinkle for contact.yaml, and using the version found in the most recently loaded Sprinkle.
+This tells UserFrosting to automatically scan the schema/ subdirectories of each loaded Sprinkle for contact.yaml, and use the version found in the most recently loaded Sprinkle.

 Generating Client-side Rules